 clients/admin is the operator-facing app.
 It’s where support engineers reset passwords, ops sees the audit trail, billing reviews tenant invoices, and SuperAdmins start impersonation sessions.
-It’s not customer-facing — it has no per-tenant theming; the chrome stays static.
+It’s not customer-facing — it has no per-tenant theming; the chrome stays in the kit’s own palette (operators still get a light/dark toggle).

 Tech stack